naanlang/naan/README.md

 - Preserves referential integrity when communicating among workers or hosts
 - Plugin architecture enables alternate languages and functionality
 - Custom language syntax can be added through simplified dialect extensions
-- Integrates transparently with all exising JavaScript libraries
+- Integrates transparently with all existing JavaScript libraries
 - Can save and reload running program state across page loads or lambda invocations
 - Lightweight and efficient